-In April 2018, the company granted awards in the form of 403 896 GDRs of the Company's ordinary shares under the Company's management incentive plan to senior management team employees and executive directors.
-The fair value of the equity instruments granted as measured on the basis of the observable market price for the Company's shares at the grant date of 1 April 2018 amounted to RUB 71 million.

-In June 2018, the Group replaced the share option programme dated 1 July 2017 by another share based payment with a grant date of 8 June 2018.
-There were no vesting conditions in the replacement share based payment.
-The lock up period of 7 years, during which the participants were not entitled to sell, transfer or otherwise dispose any respective GDRs received from the Group, unless such sale, transfer or disposal has been approved by the Group.
+On 8 June 2018, the Company granted awards in the form 5 550 000 GDRs of the Company's ordinary shares under the Company's management incentive plan to senior management team employees and executive directors.
+There were no vesting conditions in the share based payment, but a restriction (lock up period) of 7 years, during which the participants were not entitled to sell, transfer or otherwise dispose any respective GDRs received from the Group, unless such sale, transfer or disposal has been approved by the Group.

-Following the replacement share based payment dated 8 June 2018, the Group has no share-based payment arrangements in place.
+Following the share based payment dated 8 June 2018, the Group has no share-based payment arrangements in place.